 3. Focus of the inspection

-- outcomes for children with a particular focus on numeracy and literacy including across the curriculum (and how the school is addressing low attainment and underachievement where applicable); - quality of provision with a particular focus on numeracy and literacy including across the curriculum; and - quality of leadership and management.
+- the outcomes for children with a particular focus on numeracy and literacy including across the curriculum including how the school is addressing low attainment and underachievement where applicable;

+- the quality of provision; and

+- the quality of leadership and management.